HedvigBring/Simple-plant-helper-with-a-useless-button/README.md

     time.sleep(600)
 ```
-It sleeps for 600 seconds to only send the data every half hour.
+It sleeps for 600 seconds to only send the data every ten minutes.
 ### Presenting the Data

 The data is saved for up to a month, and it is saved when it's sent, which in this case means every half hour.
 Pybytes provide several different types of graphs to use to visualise the data, I have chosen line charts as I think they work best for the intended purposes.